davidszlaf/Sqream_task/README.md

 # Sqrean_task

-this repo is dedicated for delivering the task for Sqream.
+# This repo is dedicated for delivering the task for Sqream.